You should read this important document carefully when considering buying financial products.

 Any advice that we give will thus be based solely on your stated objectives, acceptable level of risk, and any restrictions you may wish to place on the type of investments you are willing to consider.

 It may on occasion be necessary to amend this agreement.
-Unless we obtain your consent, we will give you at least fourteen days’ notice of our intention to do so before conducting investment business with or for you, unless it is impracticable in the circumstances to do so.
+Unless we obtain your consent, we will give you at least fourteen days’ notice of our intention to do so before conducting investment business with or for you, unless it is impracticable in the circumstances.

 Conflicts of interest

 In our dealings with you we consider it unlikely that we will have a conflict of interest, or material interest in the transaction, other than the receipt of fees or commission described below.
-Where, however, we have a conflict of interest, or a material interest, or where we are aware that one of our other customers has such an interest, we will disclose full details to you in writing or orally before we advise you about the transaction and give you the opportunity to object.
+If this does happen, or where we are aware that one of our other customers has such an interest, we will disclose full details to you in writing or orally before we advise you about the transaction and give you the opportunity to object.

-If we make a recommendation likely to involve a transaction with or through another person with whom we have an agreement to receive goods or services (a ‘soft commission agreement’) we will let you know at the time of the recommendation of any such agreement and our policy regarding them.
+If we make a recommendation likely to involve a transaction with or through another person with whom we have an agreement to receive goods or services (soft commission agreement) we will let you know at the time of the recommendation of any such agreement and our policy regarding them.
 At present we have no soft commission agreements in place.

 Registration and documents